 Please note that the information provided here is for general use only.
 For legally-binding advice, please contact either the the Center for Intellectual Property at TU Berlin (ZfgE) or a legal expert specializing in copyright law.

 When preparing a scientific publication, please refer to the “Statute on the Safeguarding of Good Academic Practice at TU Berlin” (8.3.2017) and the DFG’s “Guidelines for Safeguarding Research Practice” (01.07.2019).

-When making a deposit in the TU Berlin digital repository or publishing with the TU Berlin University Press, you sign a publishing contract with the University confirming the following: “The author gives their assurance that they own the copyright to all parts of the work and that rights of third parties, in particular copyrights and moral rights, are not infringed by the publication."
+When making a deposit in the TU Berlin institutional repository or publishing with the TU Berlin University Press, you sign a publishing contract with the University confirming the following: You give your assurance that you own the copyright to all parts of the work and that rights of third parties, in particular copyrights and moral rights, are not infringed by the publication.

 A quotation is the unchanged use of another's intellectual property within the limits defined by Section 51 of the German Copyright Act (Urheberrechtsgesetz - UrhG) with full reference to the source.

 The use of third-party content (text, graphics, photos, etc.) for the purpose of quotation is permitted under Section 51 UrhG if the purpose of using the quotation is justified, i.e. an intellectual discussion of the contents.
 Quotations must always serve as the basis for discussion or evidence of an author’s own arguments.

 Quotation rights do not cover the use of third-party content for the purposes of illustration, information or in order for the author to avoid having to make their own arguments.

 Use of third-party content exceeding the purpose of quotation as defined by quotation law requires permission from the respective publishers or authors.
 This is usually granted without difficulty.

 For publications under a Creative Commons License, the author usually grants the right of use together with the license on condition that the author, the source, and the license are cited.